thecodingmachine/react-native-boilerplate/docs/beta builds/README.md

 Following questions will be asked :
 * `What would you like to use fastlane for?`

-   For this tutorial, good answer is `2` (Automate beta distribution to TestFlight)
+  * For this tutorial, good answer is `2` (Automate beta distribution to TestFlight)
 * `Select Scheme:`

-   Here, we will select the scheme without `-tvOS` suffix
+  * Here, we will select the scheme without `-tvOS` suffix
 * `Apple ID Username:`

-   If you don't know, you don't have read the "Prerequisites" step :)
+  * If you don't know, you don't have read the "Prerequisites" step :)
   Our answer is `dev-team@thecodingmachine.com`
 * `Password (for Apple ID Username):`

-   If you don't know, you don't have read the "Prerequisites" step :)
+  * If you don't know, you don't have read the "Prerequisites" step :)
   Our answer is `keep it secret`

-At this step, you can have the following issue:
+At this step, you may have the following issue:
 ```
 fastlane init failed
 ["The request could not be completed because:", "Could not receive latest API key from App Store Connect, this might be a server issue."]